-“I think it’s obvious that I’m going to keep an open mind to making some changes, and I will make some changes,” he told local media after the Pens were eliminated in Round 2.
+“I think it’s obvious that I’m going to keep an open mind to making some changes, and I will make some changes,” he told local media after the Penguins were eliminated in Round 2.
 “I can’t give you a definite answer on who that’s going to be right now and exactly the positions, but we’re a good team, and we will be a good team going forward.
 We’ll have a chance to win again.
 We have the nucleus to do that.”

 ANDRE BURAKOVSKY, WASHINGTON CAPITALS

 When the Capitals had to shed the likes of Justin Williams and Marcus Johansson last summer, the thinner roster opened an opportunity for Burakovsky, who scored 17 goals and 38 points as a sophomore in 2015-16.
-More ice time and better linemates were expected to bring out the best in the 23rd overall pick from 2013, but injuries and mental frustration stunted his season and he finished with just 12 goals and 25 points in 56 games.
+More ice time and better linemates were expected to bring out the best in the 23rd-overall pick from 2013, but injuries and mental frustration stunted his season and he finished with just 12 goals and 25 points in 56 games.

-NINO NIEDERREITER/CHARLIE COYLE, MINNESOTA WILD
+JASON ZUCKER/NINO NIEDERREITER/CHARLIE COYLE, MINNESOTA WILD

-The Wild have made six straight post-season appearances, but haven’t reached the third round and got out of the first round just twice.
+The Wild have made six straight post-season appearances, but haven’t reached the third round and have gotten out of the first round just twice.
 When this year’s team failed to move on from the Round of 16 again, GM Chuck Fletcher took the fall and was replaced with former Nashville assistant GM Paul Fenton.
 Some degree of change is destined to come to the Wild, because expectations start sky-high for the new guy in charge.

 “I’m confident we have a very good team in Minnesota and believe Paul shares that same belief.
 The goal remains to bring a Stanley Cup to the state of hockey,” Wild owner Craig Leipold said at Fenton’s introductory press conference.
 “No pressure, Paul, but that is where it starts.”

 There is no rebuild coming for this team.
-The owner is expecting championship and the salary structure makes it hard to move away from a significant portion of this core.
-Still, there are options, and in a season-ending column wondering where it went wrong for the Wild, the Pioneer Press’ Dane Mizutani pondered two players who could become moveable assets:
+The owner is expecting a championship and the salary structure makes it hard to move away from a significant portion of this core.
+Still, there are options, and in a season-ending column wondering where it went wrong for the Wild, the Pioneer Press’s Dane Mizutani pondered two players who could become moveable assets:

-“Although Parise and Suter are unmovable based on their matching 13-year, $98 million contracts, guys like Coyle and Niederreiter might have finally worn out their welcome after following up disappointing regular seasons with scoreless post-seasons,” he wrote.
+Although Parise and Suter are unmovable based on their matching 13-year, $98 million contracts, guys like Coyle and Niederreiter might have finally worn out their welcome after following up disappointing regular seasons with scoreless post-seasons.

 MATHEW DUMBA/JONAS BRODIN, MINNESOTA WILD